Hajra-Javed-Awan/Hajra-Javed-Awan/README.md

 Snake Game:[https://github.com/Hajra-Javed-Awan/Snake-.git]A classic Snake Game developed in Python using the Turtle graphics library with score tracking, collision detection, and interactive gameplay.

+Weather and Air Quality Analysis System:[]A Python-based data analysis project that analyzes weather and air pollution data of different cities using graphs and visualizations.

 - More projects coming soon! 🚀

 ---